 - Having your site secured means that PhotoShelter can take advantage of the latest technology to maximize your site’s performance, add new features, and improve your visitors’ experience.

-For the vast majority of our members, no action needs to be taken and this change will take place automatically.
+The majority of our members were automatically switched over to SSL security automatically with this release.
 You can verify this by going to the security settings page and seeing if you’re defaulted to full site encryption (i.e. your preference is set to “Yes”).
-This means we are confident that the transition to SSL will not have any adverse effects on your site, and no further action is needed.

 If your SSL Security preference is set to “No”, you fall under one of the following categories below and may be impacted by this security update.
 You should have also received an email as a precautionary measure.
 For example, you are: